containers/common/docs/containers.conf.5.md

 within containers.
 Note that the container-init binary will only be used when the `--init` for podman-create and podman-run is set.

+**interface_name**=""

+Default way to set interface names inside containers.
+Defaults to legacy pattern of ethX, where X is an integer, when left undefined.
+Options are:
+  `device`   Uses the network_interface name from the network config as interface name.
+Falls back to the ethX pattern if the network_interface is not set.

 **ipcns**="shareable"

 Default way to to create a IPC namespace for the container.